 Mike House, Chairperson

-Director of Hogan & Hartson’s legislative group.
-His recognized as one of the top three legislative lawyers in Washington, D.C. by Chamber USA.
+Mr. House is director of Hogan & Lovells’ legislative group.
+He is recognized as one of the top three legislative lawyers in Washington, DC by Chamber USA.
 Mike concentrates on legislative and regulatory matters before the U.S. Congress, White House, and various departments and independent of the executive branch.
 He represents national and multinational corporations, trade associations, and coalitions.

-From 1973 to 1976, Mike served as Administrative Assistant to Alabama Supreme Court Chief Justice Howell Heflin.
+From 1973 to 1976, Mike served as Chief of Staff to Alabama Supreme Court Chief Justice Howell Heflin.
 He also had a dual role as Director of the Permanent Study Commission on the Alabama State Courts, which included the drafting and passage of the judicial article constitutional amendment in 1973, and the implementation legislation in 1975.
 Because of his work on court reform, he became the youngest person to ever receive an Award of Merit from the Alabama Bar Association.

 From 1976-1979, Mike practiced law in Montgomery, Alabama.
 During that time, he was President of the Alabama Young Lawyers, and Chairman of the Alabama Citizens Conference on Alabama State Courts and the Alabama Citizens Conference on a New Constitution.
 He also was involved in numerous other professional and civic associations, including being a member of the board of directors of the American Judicature Society.
 In 1979, Mike was chosen as one of Alabama’s four Outstanding Young Men.

-From 1979-1986, he served as Administrative Assistant, Chief of Staff to Senator Howell Heflin of Alabama, managed his campaigns in the 1978 and 1984 elections.
+From 1979-1986, he served as Chief of Staff to Senator Howell Heflin of Alabama, managed his campaigns in the 1978 and 1984 elections.

 Currently, Mike is a Member of the Society of International Business Fellows, the Council of Excellence in Government, President’s Cabinet of the University of Alabama, Chairman of the Farrah Law Society, University of Alabama Law School, Board of Directors of Alabama Law School Foundation and Member of the Board of Trustees of The Shakespeare Theatre in Washington, DC.